sarmednazir786/Miscellaneous/README.md

 ## Intended Learning and outcome:

-With this challenge, I was able to learn the importance of permissions and how to change them with respect to other users.
+With this challenge, I was able to learn the importance of permissions and how to change them with respect to other users as well as the importance of complex password.

 ## Solution: